seklarity/tools/README.md

 A built and signed version, including driver is located in the Release/1.1.0 folder.

+Info on how to config to upload to Elasticsearch is on our website - http://seklarity.com/info.html

 Note - This is a 64-bit executable to run on 64 bit Windows Machines.

-Note - Edit the config.json file to upload the output to your backend.
-Out of the box Elasticsearch should just work.
-Username and password can be used and configured for basic authN (to nginx for example).

 # Solution and Projects :
 -------------------------